gv-d3v/Dashboard-CMS/README.md

 ## ⚖️ License & Usage

-© 2024 [Your Name / Your Username].
+© 2024 [Goran Vujkovic/gv-d3v].
 All Rights Reserved.

 **This project is for demonstration purposes only.
 You are not permitted to copy, distribute, or use this code for commercial or non-commercial purposes without prior written permission.**